Belval/pdf2image/README.md

 ## What's new?

+- `size` parameter allows you to define the shape of the resulting images (`-scale-to` in pdftoppm CLI)
+    - `size=400` will fit the image to a 400x400 box, preserving aspect ratio
+    - `size=(400, None)` will make the image 400 pixels wide, preserving aspect ratio
+    - `size=(500, 500)` will resize the image to 500x500 pixels, not preserving aspect ratio
 - `grayscale` parameter allows you to convert images to grayscale (`-gray` in pdftoppm CLI)
 - `single_file` parameter allows you to convert the first PDF page only, without adding digits at the end of the `output_file`
 - Allow the user to specify poppler's installation path with `poppler_path`